The Management

 decision-makers with multifaceted backgrounds.
 The hiring

-decision needs to be a consensus one among a small group of experienced
+decision needs to be a consensus among a manageable sized group of experienced senior managers

 The question then becomes what is usually the right number of